But First We Brunch!

 • Low sodium - Use low sodium bacon or leave out the bacon entirely and make this a delicious vegetarian frittata.

 • Vegan - I have not tried it, but a simple internet search shows many ways to veganize a frittata, including using tofu, chickpea flour, and mung beans.
-You can also use egg substitutes, such as Just Egg.
+You can also use vegan egg substitutes, such as Just Egg.

 Variations